 We also know that previous efforts to create a Fallout mid-tech in recent years from other collaborations with Rick Barrett were bad, with so called mid-tech models that were poorly produced, and had very poor-quality consistency.
 Others have literally tried and failed to produce a worthy productionized version of the Fallout.
 At about 400 dollars the Reate Fallout 2.0 is perhaps one of the crowning achievements Reate has made.
 Producing this knife, and making it feel and look like a Rick Barrett fallout, all the while making it pocketable and extremely high quality is a testament to the production ability of Reate Knives.

-Bottom Line: An affordable way to get a slice of Rick Barrett in your pocket
+An excellent production version of the impressive Rick Barrett custom folder.
+An affordable way to get a slice of Rick Barrett in your pocket.